botsgalaxy/TmpSend-Downloader/README.md

 ## Usage

-To use the TmpSend Go Downloader, follow these simple steps:
+To use the TmpSend Downloader, follow these simple steps:

 1. **Download the Binary Release:**
    - Visit the [Release Section](https://github.com/botsgalaxy/TmpSend-Downloader/releases) of our GitHub repository.